SubratShrestha/Notes/UNSW/20T3/1612fins/ch4_corporations_exchanges.md

 # Corporations

+A corporation is a company whose shares are quoted and traded on a stock exchange, these shares are Ordinary shares which is a form of equity issued by a corporation, which gives a claim to residual cash flows and ownership and voting rights to the buyer of the share.

+So in a corporation:

+* ownership claims are widespread and easily transferable (shares/ownership can be bought/sold).
+* shareholders don't affect the day-to-day affairs of the company.
+* shareholder's liability is limited to:
+	* issue price of shares of a limited liability company
+	* any partly paid portion of shares of a no-liability company.
+	* (difference between limited liability and no liability company discussed in later chap.)

-## Advantages of being publically listed
+## Advantages of being publically listed (being corp.)

-* obtain large amount of finance for cheap
+* **obtain large amount of finance for cheap**
-* separation of ownership and control
+* separation of ownership and control (managers and owners), more effective.
-* perpetual succession - long-term survival of corporation and unaffected by changes in ownership and management
+* perpetual succession - long-term survival of corporation and unaffected by change s in ownership (because there are a lot of them and they can be bought/sold) and management
 * large  scale
 * **Evidence**:
 	* Following GFC, many corporations were forced to raise additional capital through the stock market (if companies weren't corporations, they wouldn't be able to do this)